My Ideal LiteSpeed Cache Settings for WordPress Websites

 Cache Logged-in Users = DEPENDS ON YOUR WEBSITE

-This setting is for you if you are building a website with exclusive content that users must sign up for and log in to access.
+This setting is for you if you build a website with exclusive content that users must sign up for and log in to access.

 Cache Commenters = DEPENDS ON HOW YOU HANDLE COMMENTS ON YOUR BLOG POSTS